anas-desoki-dev/pdf-ocr-auto-renamer/README.md

 # AI-Powered PDF OCR & Auto-Renaming Engine

-An advanced computer vision and document automation tool designed to eliminate the manual data entry associated with naming and sorting engineering submittals and inspection requests.
-This engine reads, interprets, and strictly validates complex serial numbers from PDF documents against a dynamic project database.
+Desktop tool that reads serial numbers from scanned PDF submittals using OCR, matches them against a project database, and renames each file automatically.
+Ambiguous cases go to a manual review window.

 ## ⚠️ Repository Note
 *This repository serves as a portfolio showcase of the architectural logic, OCR pipeline, and UI/UX design.
 The proprietary Python source code is withheld to protect intellectual property.*